 Ministerial development

-The Diocese of Salisbury is committed to creating and sustaining an environment in which all ministers, lay and ordained, can flourish in their service of God and the building of the Kingdom.
+In our CMD Programme we commit to create a learning environment in which all ministers, lay and ordained, can flourish in their service of God and commitment to Making Jesus Known.

 Our diocesan CMD expectations